Symatem/Documentation/Processing/Programming.md

 Properties they share:
 - Describe
     - Imperative and Functional: Describe how things are done, without necessarily describing the result
-    - Declarative: Describing how valid results look like, without describing how to obtain them
+    - Declarative / Logic: Describing how valid results look like, without describing how to obtain them
 - Single static assignment
     - Imperative can be transformed into functional using SSA
     - Functional can be seen and executed as imperative without any changes